FORTUVA/FORTUVA-AUTOMATION-ENGINE-GUI/engine/README.md

-# Fortuva Auto-Bet Bot - Python Implementation
+# Fortuva Auto-Bet Engine - Python Implementation

-This Python implementation fully mirrors the TypeScript bot logic from the `ts/` directory, providing comprehensive Solana blockchain integration for automated prediction betting.
+This Python implementation fully mirrors the TypeScript engine logic from the `ts/` directory, providing comprehensive Solana blockchain integration for automated prediction betting.

 ## 🏗️ Architecture

-The bot is structured into several key modules:
+The engine is structured into several key modules:

 ### Core Modules